kibi-network/Kixt/-/Charset/index.md

     In other words, if a [character] has a compatibility decomposition of itself, then it must have the default compatibility mode of `kixt:GENERIC`.
     </div>

-04. Assigning the same value as the object of a `kixt:name` or `kixt:alias` predicate for two different subjects (`kixt:name` and `kixt:alias` must be unique within a shared namespace).
+04. Assigning the same value as the object of a `kixt:name` or `kixt:alias` predicate for two different subjects of the same `rdf:type` (`kixt:name` and `kixt:alias` must be unique within a shared namespace).

 05. Assigning `kixt:INHERITED` as the object of a `kixt:script` predicate while processing a [`<CharacterDefinition>`] which does not contain a [`<Combines>`].